 Powerful and ethereal, Gone Molly is the new voice of contemporary Anglo-Celtic folk music.
 Songwriter Sally Harris and Declan Affley award winner Rebecca Wright bring to life colourful characters and tales from a rich cultural tapestry abounding in mythology, mysteries, love & loss.
-With their debut album due for release in mid-2017 and a steadily growing presence on the festival circuit, this enchanting duo are not to be missed.
+With their stunning eponymous debut album released in December 2017 and a steadily growing presence on the festival circuit, this enchanting duo are not to be missed.

 About The Band

 Born in the north of England, Sally retains strong links with her birth culture through music.
 Though relatively new as a performer on the folk music circuit, she has quickly built a reputation as a songwriter and performer to be watched.
 Her songs draw on the traditions of Anglo-Celtic tunes and story telling, and combine these with contemporary arrangements and ideas.
-Sally has strong links to the folk circles in Queensland and NSW and is on the committee of the Queensland Traditional Arts Group (QTrad).
+Sally has strong links to the folk circles in Queensland and NSW and is on the board of Folk Alliance Australia.

 In 2008, Rebecca toured with Cloudstreet in the UK, Denmark and Morocco, and in 2010 extensively toured Europe as cello-singer with folk-rock outfit, The Wishing Well.
 She also spent over 3 years immersed in traditional Scottish music and culture whilst living west of Glasgow with her husband, Donald McKay.
 Currently based back in her hometown of Brisbane, Rebecca plays in a duo with Donald, as well as in countless other collaborations, including a Scottish dance band, The Ceilidh Clan.
 She is also a guest facilitator of The Folk Choir, and a founding member of the Queensland Traditional Arts Group (QTrad).